WonderBoard/wonderboard/README.md

 HEROKU_POSTGRES_DATABASE=(this is heroku database url)

 Create an eviroment in root:

-to create

 python3 -m venv venv